بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 The prıncıple to not ınterfere ın the duty of allah

-This principle expresses the mystery of conforming to haqq and hikmah, and submission (taslîm) and tawakkul.
+This principle expresses the mystery of submission (taslîm) and tawakkul.

 Hazrat Bediüzzaman describes the people of istiqâmah in service as follows:

-And so, my brothers!
-You too do not interfere by basing your actions on what is not your duty, and do not take up a position testing your Khâliq!”
+So, O my brothers!
+You, too, by basing your actions on a duty that does not belong to you, do not interfere and do not take up the position of testing your Khâliq!”
 The Seventeenth Flash-13th Note

-3) “The cause of gaining ikhlas in one's actions is to think only of their being a command of Allah and of their result being the acceptance, approval and pleasure of Allah, and he should not interfere in the duty of Allah.”
+3) “The cause of gaining ikhlas is that the reason for one’s actions should be the command of Allah, and he should think that the result of his actions is Allah's acceptance and pleasure, and he should not interfere with the duty of Allah.”
 The Seventeenth Flash-13th Note-The Third Matter

 4) “The acceptance and pleasure of Janâb-i Haqq are gained by ikhlas, not by a great number of followers or great success.
 Since they belong to the duty of Allah, they are not to be demanded but rather given sometimes.”
 The Twentieth Flash-3rd Cause